Partnership Ref.: |

 The primary beneficiaries are the church leaders/pastors from South Sudan who will receive the trauma counselling training and encouragement from Thomas and Joyce.
 However, this training will have a flow-on effect to hundreds, if not thousands, of other refugees who are counselled by these pastors.

-This partnership meets an urgent need amongst a desperate group of people who have been severely traumatized by the horrific things they have experienced.
+There are huge and urgent needs amongst a desperate group of people who have been severely traumatized by the horrific things they have experienced.

-As a Sudanese refugee himself, Thomas is an ideal person to be able to minister to these people and has a real love and concern for the South Sudanese people.
+As a Sudanese refugee himself, who has known considerable trauma and loss in his own life, Thomas is an ideal person to be able to minister to these people and has a real love and concern for the South Sudanese people.

-Thomas and Joyce Lubari are both refugees from Sudan and have been living in Uganda since fleeing the war in Sudan in 1990.
-They have five children of their own but also care for three other children who have either been neglected by their parents or are orphans.
+Thomas and Joyce Lubari are both refugees from Sudan and have been living in Uganda since fleeing the war in Sudan in 1990 (this was an earlier civil way before South Sudan became an independent country in 2013).
+They had five children of their own, although one is now sadly deceased.
+They also often have other children in their home who they care for.
 They initially planted a church in the west Nile town of Koboko which borders South Sudan and the DCR.
-However, rebel insurgency hit Koboko and they fled to Jinja where they planted the church there in February 1996.
-They continue to lead this local church in Jinja but their hearts are in South Sudan and Thomas frequently returns there to assist the development of the country and the church.
+However, rebel insurgency hit Koboko and they fled to Jinja where they planted the church in the Njeru slum in February 1996.
+They continue to lead this local church in Jinja, but their hearts are in South Sudan and with the refugees.

-Thomas has a background in agriculture and theology, has a Masters in Development and has also had training in trauma counselling.
+Thomas has a background in agriculture and theology, has a master's in development and has recently received his PhD.
+He has also had training in trauma counselling.
 Joyce is trained in accounting and currently works in the administration department of a Bible School.

 Objectives: